titipata/customize_ipython_notebook/README.md

 --------------------
 CSS file and logo extension to customize ipython notebook style for Kording lab.

 In this repository, I attached css file (adapted from HHammond ipython notebook example) and klab logo for ipython notebook.
+We can create new `profile_klab` folder in `.ipython` folder by typing this bash script:

+`ipython profile create klab`
-You can create new `profile_klab` folder in `.ipython` folder and add this `css` file and logo into the folder to custom your ipython notebook!

-First, after you create `profile_klab` folder, you can place given file to the directory that you create.
+Note that `klab` is the profile name.
+Then, we will add this `css` file and logo into the folder to custom your ipython notebook!
+You can locate `.ipython` location by typing `ipython locate` in bash.
+Then we can go to that directory.
+We will see `profile_klab` folder located in `.ipython` folder.
+Now, we can place given file to the directory that we have created.
 The location of `custom.css` file is usually located in this location:

 `~/.ipython/profile_klab/static/custom/custom.css`

-And the location of logo is located as follow:
+And the location of logo is located as follow (use `mkdir` to create folder):

 `~/.ipython/profile_klab/static/base/images/ipynblogo.png`